Certainly! Here’s an enhanced draft of the article with the requested improvements:

 5. Drones: The Sky’s Not Even the Limit Anymore

 Long gone are the times when aerial views came from precarious scaffolding climbs.
-Drones give an bold, often Hitchcockian, view unknown to the long-established and accepted construction worker of yesteryear.
+Drones provide an bold, often Hitchcockian, perspective unknown to the long-established and accepted construction worker of yesteryear.
 These flying photographer dragons ensure a covering evaluation of all project angles, not to mention unneeded photobombs at Austin festivals.

 6. 3D Printers: The Modern-Day Artisans